-The fund is a fixed income fund and an investment in fixed income securities or in a fixed income fund is associated with interest rate risk, which means that fund returns are affected by interest rate changes.
-A fund that invests in fixed income instruments with a long residual fixed interest duration has a higher interest rate risk than a fund that invests in fixed income instruments with a shorter residual fixed interest duration.
-The average residual fixed interest duration on the holdings in the fund is a maximum of 7 years.
-Investments are concentrated to securities in

-Sweden/Europe, as a result, the risk in the fund is higher than an investment in a diversified global fund that distributes its investments across several regions.
-The fund invests in corporate bonds for which liquidity is frequently lower, and the variation in liquidity is considered to be higher than in the fixed income market in general.
+The fund is a fixed income fund and an investment in fixed income securities or in a fixed income fund is associated with interest rate risk, which means that when the general interest rate rises, it have negative impact on the fund's returns.
+A fund that invests in fixed income securities with a long residual fixed interest duration has a higher interest rate risk than a fund that invests in fixed income instruments with a shorter residual fixed interest duration.
+The average residual fixed interest duration over time for holdings in the fund shall be between 0-7 years.
+The fund's investments are concentrated to securities listed in Europe. for holdings in the fund shall be less than 1 year.
+As a result, the risk in the fund is higher than an investment in a diversified global fund that distributes its investments across several regions.
+The fund invests in corporate bonds for which liquidity is frequently lower, and the variation in liquidity is considered to be higher relative to the fixed income market in general.
 This can impact the fund's ability to manage significant outflows at a relatively low cost.
 An investment in an fixed income instrument results in a credit risk, as the fund can be affected by a loss due to an issuer not fulfilling its commitments.
 The credit risk is higher when the fund's proportion of assets in fixed income securities issued by companies or states with a low credit quality is high.
-Fund investments can include assets with higher credit risk, socalled high yield.
+Fund investments can include assets with higher credit risk, so-called high yield.